riczescaran/homelab-media-stack/README.md

 ### Pre-requisites
 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
+- Set a static IP address for the machine running the services.
+In my case I am using IP address `192.168.0.100`.
 - Usenet Provider and Indexer.
 The following are the services I have used:
     * [NZBGeek](https://nzbgeek.info/register) <b>(Indexer)</b>.
 Why I chose this service:
         * Affordable pricing